onyx-and-iris/voicemeeter-api-ruby/README.md

 The purpose of this wrapper is to provide an easy-to-use, flexible layer of abstraction over the C API provided with the Voicemeeter virtual mixing console.

-NOTE.
-This wrapper is still being worked on, readme will be added to over time.
+This wrapper is still being worked on and I will update this readme as I go.

 ## Tested against
 - Basic 1.0.7.8